openstreetmap/id-tagging-schema/GUIDELINES.md

 - Define the tags required on an object to trigger the preset.
 - Choose a name label using American English.
-- Add search terms - these should typically be American English, but they may rarely include terms from other English dialects.
-Terms from other dialects must not cause confusion.
+- Add search terms: these should typically be in American English, but they may in rare occasions also include terms from other English dialects.
 - Use Title Case for the the preset `name` and [`aliases`](./SCHEMA.md#aliases) as well as the field [`label`](./SCHEMA.md#label) property.
 Use lower case for the preset [`terms`](./SCHEMA.md#terms) (sorted A-Z) and Title Case or sentences for preset's [`strings`-`options`](./SCHEMA.md#strings).
 - Check the search functionality to ensure other presets do not cause confusion.
 - Select an icon or start the process to create a new one.
 - Define which fields to show (`fields`) and suggest (`moreFields`), considering the order of fields.
-- If needed add preset to categories
+- If applicable, add the preset to categories.
 - Check the [`(i)` documentation](./CONTRIBUTING.md#info-i) and add or update the OSM Wiki data item if needed to provide a helpful short text.
 - Use the PR preview to add test cases with deep links to OSM objects that demonstrate the preset in use.